klc100/wildfire/README.md

 # wildfire
-I am interested human cells changes such as RNA expression to particulate matters from the
+I am interested in RNA expression changes due to particulate matters, more specifically polyaromatic hydrocarbons (PAHs), from the wildfire smoke, also known as woodsmoke.